krorange/booknlp-counter/README.md

 # booknlp-counter

 This module is a python library that provides a way of searching for sentences in text annotated by [BookNLP](https://github.com/booknlp/booknlp).
-BookNLP is a set of tools for running natural language processing (NLP) on literary texts that annotates them according to linguistic features such as lemma, part-of-speech, syntactic function (e.g. subject, object) and semantic categorisation (e.g. animal, cognition, body).
+BookNLP is a set of tools for running natural language processing (NLP) on literary texts that annotates them according to linguistic features such as lemma, part-of-speech, syntactic function (e.g. subject, object) and semantic categorization (e.g. animal, cognition, body).
 The module allows you to search for any combination of the above features and outputs and counts the matched sentences.

 ## Worked example
 <!-- give an example sentence, a short one, where you can see the value of the annotation: e.g. with animal subject -->